SPARCED/SPARCED/benchmarks/README.md

 If users operate on a high-performance computer, or any system running the SLURM job scheduler, they can instead choose to use the included BASH scripts located in the SPARCED/benchmarks directory: `batch_benchmark.sh `and `model-benchmarking.sh`

 To use the either script, vim or nano must be installed.
 To use `batch_benchmark.sh`, an individual benchmark yaml path must be specified at line 18.
 The `model-benchmarking.sh` script will need custom tailoring to the user's system.

+## Small Kinetic Models with SPARCED

+Any SBML model can be ran through this pipeline as long as it follows SPARCED compilation and simulation guidelines.
+Compiling a model is easily achie